PROCESSING OF CUSTOMERS’ PERSONAL DATA AT REALIA MANAGEMENT LTD

 People who have filed an application for a rental apartment may be sent information about apartments that meet their criteria by email for three months from the date of application.
 In such cases, the processing is based on Realia Management’s legitimate interest.
 The registered is whenever entitled to refuse receiving such information.

 Brokerage assignment registers also include personal data related to the brokered property, such as the names of, and possibly contact information for, the limited liability housing company’s property manager and board members.
 In such cases, the processing of personal data is based on statutory obligations.
 The registers also contain information about any complaints related to brokerage assignments, including personal data.
 In such cases, the processing is based on a legitimate interest.

-Realia Management has a centralised customer service centre.
+Realia Management´s centralised customer service center serves Realia Management´s clients.
 Its customer service system records all communications, such as email messages and telephone calls.
 The recorded data includes the date and time and the customer’s name, telephone number and email address.
 The system also records the content of email messages and telephone calls.
-This data is used to provide customer service, verify the content of telephone calls and further develop the operations of the customer service centre.
-The processing of the personal data mentioned above can be based on a contractual relationship or Realia Management’s legitimate interest.
+This data is used to provide customer service, verify the content of telephone calls and further develop the operations of the customer service center.
+The processing of the personal data mentioned above is based on a contractual relationship or Realia Management’s legitimate interest.

 How does Realia Management obtain personal data?

 Data is mainly collected from data subjects.
 Data may also be collected from sources related to the authorities, such as the Trade Register.
 In addition, information concerning company contact persons is obtained from public sources, such as corporate websites.
 Companies’ contact information for sales and marketing purposes may also be obtained from companies providing such information for these purposes.